Understanding English, Communication and Language

 There are two main types of worry that parents have about their child's reading.
 You may have noticed that your child doesn't seem interested in picking up a book.
 When they do try, they seem to be able to read the words quite well - it's just that they don't want to.

-We call this group of children reluctant readers, and often they are boys.
+We call this group of children reluctant readers.
 The trick is to switch them on to reading by using their interests: magazines about computer games, books about dinosaurs, instructions on how to build a model, comics and adventure stories - whatever works.

 The second type of worry parents have is when their child just can't seem to remember the sounds of letters or remember common words - like the word 'the' or 'come' - from one day to the next.
 Reading is a slow and painful struggle, distressing for your child and distressing for you to watch.
 We can call these children struggling readers.

-If you are worried, the best thing to do if you are worried about your child is to talk to your child's class teacher.
+If you are worried, the best thing to do is to talk to your child's class teacher.
 They can set your mind at rest if they think your child is making good progress, or they can talk you through plans to help if they think your child needs more support.
 Do tell the teacher if there is any history of reading or spelling problems in the family, as this will help them make a decision about whether or not your child may need extra help.

 If you're still not sure, the best thing to do is agree a timeframe with the teacher - a period after which you'll meet up again to see how your child is getting on.